igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 And a second caveat: good education is expensive.

 We enrolled Samuel in a public school in a somewhat sketchy neighbourhood.
 Since classes were online due to the pandemic, we weren't worried about his safety in school or the quality of the education he got.
-But had we stayed in Curitiba long enough for the pandemic restrictions to be lifted, we would have had to transfer him to a good private school.
+But had we stayed in Curitiba long enough for the pandemic restrictions to be lifted, we would've had to transfer him to a private school.

 Living in the US or Canada was really just a way for us to enable our children to grow up safely and with access to good education.
 In most other regards, I like living in Brazil better, and Vero feels most at home in Chile.

 ### Job worries

-Our Canadian permanent residence application was stuck, and I accepted that we could be in Curitiba for a long time, so I spent the rest of 2020 looking for a job.
+Our Canadian permanent residence application was stuck, and I came to terms with being in Curitiba for the foreseeable future, so I spent the rest of 2020 looking for a job.

 #### Job counselling